-The district will annually offer instruction in CPR at least once to students enrolled in grades 7-12.
+The district will annually offer instruction in CPR at least once to students enrolled in in grades 7-12.
 The instruction can be provided as part of any course and is not required to result in CPR certification.

 The district will annually offer students in grades 7-12 instruction on the use of bleeding control stations to respond to traumatic injury.
-For more information, see Homeland Security's Stop the Bleed and Stop the Bleed Texas.
+For more information, see Homeland Security's Stop the Bleed and Stop the Bleed and <a href="Stop t